seanleishman/aci-script-collection/README.md

 They are shared here for educational and demonstration purposes to showcase my experience working with Cisco ACI, REST APIs, and network automation.
 These are *not* official Cisco tools.
 Feel free to check them out and of course let me know if there are any questions or comments you may have.

-Please note that there is **no APIC / ACI Fabric** tied to these scripts, it is up to the user to setup their own testing fabric to run these against.
+Please note that there is **no APIC / ACI Fabric** tied to these scripts, it is up to the user to setup their own testing APIC & fabric to run these against.
 There are no hard coded credentials, users are prompted for APIC username, password, and IP when running each script.

 ---

 ## Features

 - APIC Authentication and Token Management
+- vPC/Port Channel VLAN Associtaion Report
-- vPC Analysis
+- vPC CDP & LLDP Neighbor Relationships Report
-- Conditional LLDP Interface Policy Group Disablement
+- Conditional Interface Policy Group LLDP Disablement
-- Fabric Switch Bootflash Report
+- ACI Fabric Switch Bootflash Report

 ---